1320799775/DL_RTZS/README.md

 4. h5py == 3.1.0
 5. matplotlib == 3.3.1

-Moedl has been written and tested with the above dependencies.
+Model has been written and tested with the above dependencies.
 Performance with other module versions has not been tested.

 # Preparing Data
 The input to the DNN must be in '.mat' format, which can be edited in MATLAB or Python.